Most interesting landmarks of Marquesas Islands

-Few places in the world can compare to Marquesas Islands regarding the scenery.
-Marquesas are adorned with incredible cliffs, rock needles, ravines, canyons – for most part covered with a lush tropical forest or dry scrub.
+Few places in the world can compare to the Marquesas Islands regarding the scenery.
+Marquesas are adorned with incredible cliffs, rock needles, ravines, canyons – for the most part, covered with a lush tropical forest or dry scrub.
 More charm is added by the picturesque villages with countless flowers and above all – welcoming and artistic people.

 Featured: Me’ae Iipona

 Even the fantasy movies seem to be boring if compared to the reality in Marquesas Islands, especially the amazing archaeological monuments.
 One of the most surprising ones is Me’ae Iipona – the largest cult site in Marquesas.

 This is a beautifully illustrated guide to the remote Marquesas Islands of northeastern French Polynesia.
 The text is in both French and English in a side-by-side format.
 The first section discusses prehistory, flora and fauna, social life, tatooing, and the arrival of the Europeans.
 Section Two is a tour of the six principal islands of the Marquesas.
 Section Three is a tourist guide, with full details of travel arrangements, accommodations, restaurants, excursions and activities.